 The University of Arkansas at Monticello School of Education is committed to the development of highly qualified candidates.
 The School of Education embraces the responsibility to prepare candidates to live and work in a rapidly changing, diverse world.
 Candidates are challenged to achieve the highest level of proficiencies defined in the UAM School of Education's Conceptual Framework and as modeled by the UAM School of Education Faculty.
 The Conceptual Framework is comprised of five strands: knowledge, pedagogy, diversity, professionalism and technology.
-The candidates' understanding of the Conceptual Framework is progressively developed as they transition through the various professional education programs.
-The UAM School of Education is dedicated to developing highly qualified professional educators through a partnership with the Southeast Educational Cooperative, area public schools, the university community, and supportive agencies in Arkansas's high-need geographical areas.
+The candidates' understanding of the Conceptual Framework is progressively developed as they advance through the professional education programs.
+The UAM School of Education is dedicated to developing highly qualified professional educators as identified by the State of Arkansas and by the "No Child Left Behind" Act of 2001 through a partnership with the Southeast Educational Cooperative, area public schools, the university community, and supportive agencies in Arkansas's high-need geographical areas.